-You must get written permission from Housing SA to run a business from home.
-Permission will usually be given if:
+You must get written approval from Housing SA to run a business from home before starting the business.

 - the business won’t disturb the comfort, privacy or peace of your neighbours

-- you get all the relevant licences or registration required by law
+- you get all relevant licences or registrations required by law.